Course: MGT05 - Management and Supervision

 - Distinguish between management, supervision, and leadership.

-- Follow basic labor laws and identify associated responsibilities.
+- Follow basic labor laws and identify supervisor responsibilities in a collective bargaining environment.

 - Describe how our personal style impacts communications, performance, and leadership.

-- Develop and use correct media communication techniques.
+- Develop and use effective media communication techniques.

 - Apply conflict resolution and mediation concepts.

-Required Pre-requisites: Specific course schedule, requirements and materials will be provided to participants with the selection letter and welcome packet approximately six weeks before the course.
+Required Prerequisites: Specific course schedule, requirements and materials will be provided to participants with the selection letter and welcome packet approximately six to eight weeks before the course.
 The non-residence segment of this course begins after receiving the welcome letter.
-Non-residence prerequisite work requires the completion of (time estimate in parenthesis):
+Non-residence prerequisite work requires the completion of the following (time estimate in parenthesis):

 - Reading QBQ: The Question Behind the Question (two hours)